LoginRadius/docs/content/references/sdk/react-native/index.md

 ![alt_text](images/sott.png "image_tooltip")

-## Setup Your Dashboard

-Get your API credentials to initialize SDK and whitelist your application domain as explained in this section.
+* Get your API credentials to initialize SDK and whitelist your application domain as explained in this section.

-## Installation

 Get a copy of the React Native SDK and demo projects [here](https://github.com/LoginRadius/react-native-sdk) and include in your project.